DashikiBulbasaur/chartodo/README.md

         deadline-edittime | dl-eti
             edit the time parameter of a deadline todo task
             example: chartodo dl-eti 1 23:59
+        deadline-editdatetime | dl-edt
+            edit the date and time parameter of a deadline todo task
+            example: chartodo dl-edt 1 2100-01-01 13:00

     REPEATING:
         repeating-add | rp-a